AmPhIbIaN26/rts-camera-godot/README.md

 * Majority of the variables are exported to make tweaking, on the go, easy.

 ### Demo
-The DEMO.mp4 video in the root folder shows the working of this script, there is also a Example.tcsn in the Example folder, to try it out for your self before getting deep into it.
+The DEMO.mp4 video in the root folder shows the working of this script, there is also a Example.tscn in the Example folder, to try it out for your self before getting deep into it.

 ### To-do/Upcoming features
  * Make movement smoother.